 At the root of all of our classes is the understanding of what is age appropriate for each class.
 Our classes are taught methodically and safely, giving each child a foundation of strength and agility before moving on to more complex moves.
 We also avoid content that is too mature for young kids, in our movement vocabulary and music choices.

-For athletic kids who love to move and have fun, we have classes like Power Moves, Capoeira, and American Social Dance.
+For athletic kids who love to move and have fun, we have classes like Capoeira and American Social Dance.
 These energetic, creative, and interactive classes reflect folk and social dance traditions.

 For kids who are interested in the refined and rigorous study that leads to stage performance, we have a program that nurtures students through the techniques of Classical Ballet and Contemporary Modern Dance, eventually adding in Improvisation and Contemporary Jazz/Street Dance styles in the teenage years.
 Studying technique in conjunction with the more athletic styles adds to the versatility a dancer brings to the stage.

 We believe that in order to grow, kids need to know how to excel in their form.
 At MAGMA we strive to create a culture of practice that helps kids understand their own strengths, cheer on other’s strengths, and work on where they need improvement without judgement or negativity.
 When training in a dance technique, the concept of ‘personal best’ is applicable: students can strive to have more control, speed, or artistic expression within a movement vocabulary.
 Other times, creativity can inspire healthy competition – making up the move that makes everyone go “wow!” – and this is where the social dance and improvisation structures encourages excellence through a culture of supportive appreciation.
 Being creative and striving for excellence means taking risks – which also means risking failure – and so we teach kids to applaud and empathize with each other’s efforts.